Kai-Pendleton/Final-325Bot/README.md

 Line 3: GUILDID=(Server ID)

-Then, you can run the bot using "node ." in the root of the repository.
-Invite the bot to your server, and set the class template and optional channels template with /settemplate.
+Invite the bot to your server, deploy the slash commands by running "node deploy-commands.js", then run the bot using "node ." and set the class template and optional channels template with /settemplate.
 Now the bot is set up!

-Here is a list of commands for the bot:
-- /addcourse : This commands allows you to add a course to an existing semesters
-- /create-role : Using this command you can create a new role with the given permissions
-- /createsemester : This will create a new semester (edited)
-- /deletesemester : This commands will delete all channels and categories related to a given - semester
-- /duplicate : It takes a category and makes a new category with a new name given by the user and copy all channels and messages within channel into new channel
-- /launchsemester : This command will initialize all the categories and channels for a given semester
-- /ping : This command will send a simple message reply of "Pong!"
-- /settemplate : This command will set the templates for all the courses